soedinglab/PEnG-motif/README.md

 This script is a wrapper for PEnG that will rerank the models using binaries and scripts from BaMM.

 ## Future
-With a future release of BaMMmotif we can rerank the models of PEnG with a proper score.
-For this purpose the python script shoot_peng.py exists and has the following requirements:
+With a future release of [BaMMmotif](https://github.com/soedinglab/BaMMmotif) we can rerank the models of PEnG with a proper score.
+For this purpose the python script shoot_peng.py exists.
-* Shared binaries/scripts from [BaMMmotif](https://github.com/soedinglab/BaMMmotif) (to be updated in the future; current release won't work)

-With the release of the new version of BaMMmotif, we can submodule the code in src/shared.

 ## License